MovingBlocks/Terasology/README.markdown

 * Axe / Pickaxe / Shovel - Faster right-click removal of some blocks
 * Torch - Shiny!
 Place with left click.
 Try throwing these in water at night
 * Explosion tool - Big bada boom!
-* Railgun  - Bigger bada boom, in a straight line!
+* Railgun  - Bigger bada boom, in a straight line! *Use with caution!
+May causes severe lag*
 * Goodie chest - place it and open with 'e' for assorted goodies

 More or completely alternative line-ups with certain modules / world types selected